-The fair value of unitised funds is determined using the price as calculated by the fund manager at balance date.
+The fair value of investments is determined using the value supplied by the relevant fund manager at balance date.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer a liability takes place either: